Atlantis Jr.

-Atlantis Jr. (born 1998) is a Mexican luchador enmascarado (or professional wrestler).
-He works for Consejo Mundial de Lucha Libre (CMLL), where he is the reigning NWA World Historic Light Heavyweight Champion in his first reign.
-Through a working relationship with CMLL, he also appears in Ring of Honor (ROH), where he is a former ROH World Television Champion.
+Atlantis Jr. (born 1998) is a Mexican professional wrestler signed to Consejo Mundial de Lucha Libre (CMLL).
+He also makes appearances for partner promotion New Japan Pro-Wrestling (NJPW).
 He portrays a técnico ("good guy") wrestling character.

-He made his in-ring debut in late 2017 under the ring name Tiburón ("Shark"), but was revealed to be the son of luchador Atlantis in late 2018, when he changed his name to "Atlantis Jr." and began wearing the same mask as his father.
+He made his professional wrestling debut in late 2017 under the ring name Tiburón ("Shark"), but was revealed to be the son of luchador Atlantis in late 2018, when he changed his name to "Atlantis Jr." and began wearing the same mask as his father.
+Since then, he has held the NWA World Historic Light Heavyweight Championship, the Mexican National Tag Team Championship and the CMLL World Trios Championship.
+He has also won CMLL's Torneo Increible De Parejas, La Copa Junior and Torneo Gran Alternativa tournaments.
+Through a working relationship with CMLL, he also appeared for All Elite Wrestling (AEW) and Ring of Honor (ROH), where he is a former ROH World Television Champion.

 His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 Personal life

 Atlantis Jr. was born in 1998, and is a son of professional wrestler Atlantis, and an older brother of El Hijo de Atlantis.
 With neither Atlantis nor Atlantis Jr. having been unmasked, Mexican published sources have not revealed their name as per lucha libre tradition.
 His uncle was a professional wrestler in the 1990s.
-Atlantis Jr. started training for a professional wrestling career at the age of 12, with the only condition set was that he had to continue to study.
-He was trained first by his father and later by the trainers at the Consejo Mundial de Lucha Libre (CMLL) wrestling school, through the contacts of his father.
-At the school, he was trained by Ringo Mendoza, Virus, Arkangel de la Muerte, Último Guerrero, Último Dragoncito, and Franco Columbo over the subsequent eight years.
+Atlantis Jr. started training for a professional wrestling career at the age of 12; the only condition set was that he had to continue to study.
+He was trained first by his father, and later by the trainers at the Consejo Mundial de Lucha Libre (CMLL) wrestling school, through the contacts of his father.
+At the school, he was trained by Ringo Mendoza, Virus, Arkangel de la Muerte, Último Guerrero, Último Dragoncito and Franco Columbo over the subsequent eight years.